kolplattformen/skolplattformen/README.md

 #### api

-The base for all api implementations
+The base for all api implementations.

 #### api-hjarntorget